There is no specific legislation for surrogacy in Ireland. It is not legal or illegal.

 Even if she uses her own eggs and can prove a genetic connection to the child, it does not confer any legal parental rights on the commissioning woman in Ireland.
 This premise was thoroughly established in the case of MR v.
 An t-rd-Chláraitheoir 3 IR 533.
 Adoption is the only means by which the intended mother can legally adopt the child.

 The spouse of the surrogate mother is recognized by Irish law as the child’s lawful father.
 The commissioning father must file the following legal petitions with the Irish Courts to establish parental rights if the surrogate mother is not married and he is genetically related to the child:

-If you are a gay couple in Ireland and wish to have a family, then the following options are available for you:
+If you are a gay couple and wish to have a family, then there are the following options for surrogacy for couples in Ireland:

-You will be referred to as “the commissioning couple” if you apply for surrogacy as a gay couple.
+You will be referred to as “the commissioning couple” if you apply for surrogacy for gay couples.

 If a surrogate mother gives birth to the child, she is considered the child’s legal mother in Ireland.
 Irish law states that even if the intended mother contributed an egg that was used to create the embryo and was transplanted into a surrogate mother, she will never be accepted as the child’s legal mother (SM).

 A prospective mother may only be recognized by a court as the guardian of her child, in accordance with the terms of the Children and Family Relations Act 2015, at least two years after the child’s birth.